Oddi17/socket-server/README.md

 -Start file client.py #python3 client.py

--After launch follow follow the commands in your console
+-After launch follow the commands in your console

 -Also you can use CTRL+C for terminates the currently-running program